jonahar/CryptoWatch/README.md

 By default the wallet saves its data to a file named `.cryptowatch.wallet` in a directory `.cryptowatch` in the user's home directory.
 These can be changed at the start of the file `wallet.py`.

-## Tip Jar

-If you appreciate this project and would like to support it, please consider dropping a tip at Bitcoin address 1LUEGXTsXFi7JEVmR9iwGzUiLxx18NH63p